 Inpatient or residential treatment involves staying at the facility and receiving care 24/7 from medical and clinical providers, including therapists, social workers, physicians, nurses, wellness specialists, and other recovery advocates.

 Residential treatment for veterans often includes a stay that averages 30-45 days, with some clients staying in treatment longer based on their specific needs, such as the severity of the addiction, co-occurring mental health issues, and previous rehab programs.
-Programming may include private, group, and family therapy sessions, 12-Step study, wellness, medication management services, life skills education, as well as recreational and social activities.
+Programming may include private, group, and family therapy sessions, 12-Step study, wellness, medication management services, life skills education.
+Community is essential at Longbranch, so we offer recreational and social activities.

 Outpatient Rehab Options for Veterans